-Pregnancy is clinical only when it can be confirmed by ultrasound examination .
-In the case of a biochemical pregnancy, the ultrasound examination will always be negative.
+Pregnancy is clinical only when it can be confirmed by ultrasound examination.
+In the case of biochemical pregnancy, the ultrasound examination will always be negative.
 It is possible to notice a slight thickening of the uterine wall.

 Pregnancy after biochemical pregnancy

 Prenatal testing is possible from the tenth week of pregnancy.
-My prenatal test is a non-invasive, reliable and completely safe method , which detects chromosomal abnormalities in the fetus.
-It is enough to sample a small amount of mother’s blood and the results of an extensive analysis arrive after a few days.
-The test in very early pregnancy reveals the presence or absence of chromosomal abnormalities, as well as the sex of the baby.
+My prenatal test is a non-invasive, reliable, and completely safe method, which detects chromosomal abnormalities in the fetus.
+It is enough to sample a small amount of the mother’s blood and the results of an extensive analysis arrive after a few days.
+The test is very early pregnancy reveals the presence or absence of chromosomal abnormalities, as well as the sex of the baby.
 The results of the prenatal test, which show that there is no reason for concern, will bring peace and tranquility to the life of the pregnant woman and enable a carefree pregnancy.

 Prenatal testing is especially recommended for the risk group of pregnant women: pregnant women older than 35, history of miscarriages, burdensome family history, pregnancy caused by in vitro fertilization, unfavorable double and triple test results…